top of page

 Fun.
 Friends.
 Resources.
 Inclusivity.

-You'll find lots of fun activities for families, friends to meet, and many resources for neurodivergent individuals and families to learn about.
+You'll find lots of fun activities for families and friends to meet, and many resources for neurodivergent individuals and families to learn about.
 Click on each link to learn more.

 Whether you're neurodivergent, know someone who is, or want to learn more about neurodiversity, ALL ARE WELCOME!